gnachman/iterm2-website/source/_includes/documentation-escape-codes.md

 #### Unicode Version

-iTerm2 by default uses Unicode 8's width tables.
-The user can opt to use Unicode 9's tables with a preference (which render emoji more nicely, but requires applications that expect Unicode 9 width tables).
+iTerm2 by default uses Unicode 9's width tables.
+The user can opt to use Unicode 8's tables with a preference (for backward compatibility with older locale databases).
 Since not all apps will be updated at the same time, you can tell iTerm2 to use a particular set of width tables with:

     ^[]1337;UnicodeVersion=n^G